Jenna-Zhao/COVID-19_Cases/README.md

 We conducted a further exploration of [worldwide trends](src/analysis/01_analysis_world), [regional differences](src/analysis/02_analysis_regional_diff), and the [correlation between population size and COVID-19 cases](src/analysis/03_analysis-correlation_with_poopulation).
 Our analyses revealed several key findings:

--   There is a continuation of the declining trends in both COVID-19 cases and deaths from 2024;
+-   There is a downward trend in both COVID-19 cases and deaths from 2024;

 -   There is a clear regional difference in the distribution of COVID-19 cases and deaths;